dmitryelj/RPi-P2000Receiver/README.md

 - Standalone P2000 messages receiving (RTL-SDR compatible receiver required)

-- Work with or without LCD

-- HTTP-server with browser access from any home device
+- Show messages on LCD or via webbrowser interface from any home device

 - Capcodes phonebook (note: user should fill capcodes.txt before using)